 A Smart Home can be 'Smart' without having anything physically automated,

-Every home should be 'Smart' to a degree, by this I mean to have a professional structured IT network around the home to manage all that internet activity.
+Every home should be 'Smart' to a degree, by this I mean to have a professional structured IT network around the home to manage all the internet activity.
 Much of our viewing and listening content is now (and will increasingly be) through the internet.
 It's imperative that you do not leave all that high speed internet connection at the front door!
 You need to get it around the house to the devices that require it.

 Is there a difference between Smart Home and Home Automation?

 It depends on what you are trying to achieve, it should cost nothing to get advice from a professional who will be able to point you in the right direction and ask you the right questions to get you where you need to be.
 We aim to show you what you can achieve dependent on your budget and then you decide from there.